Mint Mobile makes mobile data easier than Straight Talk

 One of Mint Mobile's greatest accomplishments has been making choosing the right phone plan simple.
-With three data sizes and three duration amounts, it's easy to find out which package works for you.
-You save money by buying more months at a time making Mint Mobile an even better deal.
+With four data sizes and three duration amounts, it's easy to find which package works for you.
+You save money by buying more months, which makes saving money with Mint Mobile very simple to understand.

 Pros